You already know that you need car rental insurance, but may be wondering which option is the best.

 You usually purchase third party car rental damage and supplemental liability insurance before or right after booking a rental car.
 Then you just tell the counter that you have existing coverage once you pick up the rental car and try to convince you to get the CDW or their in-house insurance.

 - - Car rental damage insurance offered by companies such as Bonzah.com and Pteet.com have several distinct advantage.
-Firstly, its much more affordable than what the rental company offers, coming in at under $10 a day (or even cheaper if buying the annual car rental insurance policy).
+Firstly, it's much more affordable than what the rental company offers, coming in at under $12 a day (or even cheaper if buying the annual car rental insurance policy).

 - - There is a zero deductible, up to $45,000 in primary coverage, and covers basically any damage reason or loss (incurred while driving within the rental conditions).

 - - Additionally, the ability to purchase supplemental liability insurance online (also known as SLI or LIS) is a very convenient option, because you can purchase it along with your damage insurance online, avoiding the hard sale at the rental counter.

 - - Third-party car rental insurance generally acts as reimbursement insurance.
 Depending on the amount of damage, you would be charged by the rental company and the insurance company would refund you those charges.
 Though, if the damage was say over around $3,000, then the rental car company would deal directly with the insurance.

 Best Option for Your Rental Car Insurance Coverage Needs

 Insurance coverage is one of the most important things you need to consider when renting a car.
 It protects you against damage and liability that could arise from unforeseen events.